-STEP 2: Next, to answer the DTCS's sixth question, researchers must decide how they will define and measure a definition and its key characteristics.
-For example, does the literature conceptualize nonlinearity in metaphorical or literal terms?
-And, if measured literally, how will nonlinearity be operationalized?
-Once these decisions are made, researchers must decide which methods to use.
-As we have already highlighted, choosing a method is no easy task.
-So, social scientists are faced with a major challenge: the DTCS requires them to test the validity of their definitions of a complex system, but such testing necessitate them to use new methods, which many are not equipped to use.
+are made, researchers must decide which methods to use.
+As we have already highlighted, choosing a methodological framework and its associates set of methods is no easy task.
+So, social scientists are faced with a major challenge: the DTCS requires them to test the validity of their definitions of a complex system, but such testing necessitate them to employ a new methodology, which many are not equipped to use.
 It is because of this challenge that, for the current project, we employed the SACS Toolkit, which we discuss next.
 First, however, we need to address the final two steps of the DTCS.

-STEP 3: Once questions 1 through 6 have been answered, the next step is to actually conduct the test.
+Step 3: Once questions 1 through 6 have been answered, the next step is to actually conduct the test.
 The goal here is to evaluate the empirical validity of each of a definition's characteristics, along with the definition as a whole.
 In other words, along with determining the validity of each characteristic, it must be determined if the characteristics fit together.
-Having made that point, we recognize that not all complexity theories (particularly metaphorical ones) seek to provide comprehensive definitions; opting instead to outline the conditions and challenges, for example, that educational administrators face when coming to terms with the complexity of their organizations [48].
+Having made that point, we recognize that not all complexity theories (particularly metaphorical ones) seek to provide comprehensive definitions; opting instead to outline the conditions and challenges, for example, that educational administrators face when coming to terms with the complexity of their organizations [51].
 Nonetheless, regardless of the definition used, its criteria need to be met.

-STEP 4: Finally, with the analysis complete, researchers need to make their final assessment: in terms of the negative test found in question 9 and the null hypothesis of the DTCS, to what extent, and in what ways is (or is not) the chosen definition, along with its list of characteristics, empirically valid and theoretically valuable?
+Step 4: Finally, with the analysis complete, researchers need to make their final assessment.
+To do so, the follow question needs to asked: In terms of the negative test found in question 9 and the null hypothesis of the DTCS, to what extent, and in what ways is (or is not) the chosen definition, along with its list of characteristics, empirically valid and theoretically valuable?
+With the answer to this question determined, the test is complete.